Menu

 What Causes Foot Pain in Thyroid Patients?

-Find a UK full thyroid panel here and a worldwide one here
+Find a UK full thyroid panel hereΒ and aΒ US one here.Β

-I personally found that I stopped having any foot pain once my Hashimoto’s was in remission and my high cortisol ‘adrenal fatigue‘ was addressed.
-As a part of all this, I raised my B12, Vitamin D and magnesium levels to be well within their ranges, as well as reducing my thyroid antibodies to almost zero, reducing inflammation.
+I personally found that I stopped having any foot pain once the Hashimoto’s was in remission and my high cortisol ‘adrenal dysfunction‘ was addressed.
+As a part of all this, I raised my B12, Vitamin D and magnesium levels to be well within their ranges, as well as reducing thyroid antibodies to almost zero, reducing inflammation.
+More information this here and here.

 Tarsal Tunnel Syndrome